AbdelQA/AbdelQA/README.md

 - 👋 Hi, I’m @qakoala
 - 👀 I’m interested in QA + Automation
-- 🌱 I’m currently learning Cypress, TestCafe and some React
+- 🌱 I’m currently learning Cypress, TestCafe, React
 - 💞️ I’m looking to collaborate on Cypress/TestCafe and React
 - 📫 How to reach me: via Github